tetsuo/tetsuo.github.io/articles/fp-denotational.md

          | Mul Exp Exp
 ```

-While the specifics of evaluating these expressions are beyond our scope, the key is to assign a value from the domain (ℤ) to every possible expression this syntax can generate.
+While the specifics of evaluating these expressions are beyond our scope, the goal is to assign a value from the domain (ℤ) to every possible expression this syntax can generate.
 This function that assigns values is called a **valuation function**.

 ```
       ⟦Exp⟧ : Int